fuzziqersoftware/resource_dasm/README.md

     *6: shap resources contain 3D models and 2D top-down projections of them.
         When given a shap resource, render_sprite produces an STL file and an OBJ file for the 3D model, and an SVG file for the 2D top-down view.
+    *7: Some XMap resources are stored inside CBag archives.
+You can extract them with `resource_dasm --index-format=cbag <CBAG_file.bin>`.

 ### Game map generators